 Bendethera Caves Walking Trek

-If you’re someone who a) needs more than a pretty tree to be happy and b) owns a four-wheel drive/has a mate with one, then boy do we have the trek for you (and your mate, who will probs have to tag along).
-The Bendethera Caves Walking Trek is only accessible by four-wheel drive via the Deua National Park but once again, it’s worth the hassle.
+If you’re someone who needs more than a pretty tree to be happy and owns a four-wheel drive (or has a mate with one), then boy do we have the trek for you.
+The Bendethera Caves Walking Trek is only accessible by four-wheel-drive via the Deua National Park but once again, it’s worth the hassle.
 An eight-kilometre round trip, with cave spelunking optional, Bendethera Caves is a good location to visit even if it’s just for the day.
-Don’t worry if you’re not quite the adventurer, white limestone can be spotted from the creek beds along the trail too.
-Totally counts in cave adventurer points.
+Don’t worry, if you’re not quite the adventurer, white limestone can be spotted from the creek beds along the trail too.

 Three Views Walking Track

 If you smugly guessed the Three Views Walking Track was named after three views, then, well, you’re right.
-The track, based in the Morton National Park, has three cliff-edge views over the Shoalhaven gorge and almost 100 percent flat terrain; a casual weekender’s dream.
-A 9.5km loop, Three Views is perfect for pretty much everyone provided you’re not one of those loons who like to get too close to the cliff edge ‘cause they aren’t fenced here and ya’ll are mad.
+The track, based in the Morton National Park, has three cliff-edge views over the Shoalhaven gorge and almost 100 per cent flat terrain; a casual weekender’s dream.
+A 9.5km loop.

 Sandy Creek Loop

 A moderately challenging trail, Sandy Creek is perfect for the walker who dabbles in birdwatching (you may even spot the yellow-tailed black cockatoo) and thinks coastline treks are where it’s at.
 A 6km loop, Sandy Creek should take about two to three hours depending on how well you walk on sand, and whether or not you give the local water dragons a wide berth.

 Pambula River Walking Track